List of Top 9 Best Project Management Books

 - Company Research Papers (Product, Strategy, Culture, Role, Q&A)

 - Case Study & Scenario Questions

 It contains a rich level of information and providing new skills and techniques, which will lead to the improvement of individual practice, aid in enjoying the work, and enhancement of career.
 It has a slight bias towards software-driven products and companies.
 Most of the principles are broadly applicable.<< Get this book >>

 #4 – Project Management: Achieving Competitive Advantage

-This book takes a decisive, business-oriented and contemporary approach for learning and teaching project management.
+This book takes a decisive, business-oriented, and contemporary approach to learning and teaching project management.
 It makes a balance of current theory and hands-on practical experience and research to offer a complete range of perspectives of the project management process.
 Contemporary and comprehensive case studies with detailed analysis and exercise offer the readers tools to assess projects in real-time, equipping them with razor-sharp decision-making skills.

 #5 – Construction Project Management